ros-infrastructure/buildfarm_deployment/README.md

 * `autoreconfigure::branch`
 * If you are forking into a repo and using a different branch name, update the autoreconfigure command to point to the right branch.
 * `ssh_keys`
- * Configure as many license keys as you want for administrators to log in.
+ * Configure as many public ssh-keys as you want for administrators to log in.
+It's recommended at least one for root.
- * Make sure there is at least one key for jenkins-slave on the repo matching the `jenkins::private_key` provisioned on the master.
+ * On the repo machine make sure there is at least one key for the jenkins-slave user matching the `jenkins::private_key` provisioned on the master.

 ::